bitquery/bitquery-tradingview-sdk-example/README.md

 Troubleshooting
 - Blank chart: make sure the Charting Library is available at `/static/charting_library/`
 - 404 on SDK client: this server exposes `node_modules` under `/vendor`.
 Ensure `node_modules` exist and imports point to `/vendor/@bitquery/tradingview-sdk/dist/client.js`
-- WebSocket errors: verify the WS server is running (port 8081 by default) and `BITQUERY_API_KEY` is valid
+- WebSocket errors: verify the WS server is running (port 8081 by default) and `BITQUERY_OAUTH_TOKEN` is valid
 - Pair mode shows wrong entity: ensure `market` is a real DEX pool/market ID, not a program address

 Notes